 1. Site background: A simple background is ideal for a design that will not distract from your content.
 White or flat colors are excellent choices.
 Repeatable images or patterns also work well as they load quickly.

-2. Header banner: Our design team can use a banner you provide (a layered Photoshop file is best) or we can work with art assets that you include with your setup form to create an original banner.
+2. Header banner: Our design team can use a banner you provide or we can work with art assets that you include with your setup form to create an original banner.
 If there aren’t any images or other assets available, we can create a simple and professional text-based banner for your site.

 DC banners have a fixed width of 980 pixels.
 The background area on either side can be utilized to achieve a full-width look (on most monitors).
 Banner height is variable, but we recommend moderation since banners appear on all pages of the site and tall banners can push content down the page where it’s less likely to be noticed.
 Also, if you’re creating your own banner, please keep in mind that small text in a banner can be difficult to read on mobile devices.
 Here are a couple of examples of banner layouts.

 3. Navigation tabs: The standard global navigation links (Home, About, FAQ, and My Account) appear in the horizontal navigation bar.
 These tabs can appear above or below the site banner based on your setup form selection.